 This capstone course directs the production of a scholarly project that demonstrates the ability to perform systematic inquiry and analysis.
 The project displays professional relevance as well as practical and direct application of research principles.
-Pre/co-requisites: NSG 500, and either NSG 605 or both NSG 611 & NSG 612.
+Pre/co-requisites: NSG 500, and NSG 605 & 620, NSG 611 & NSG 612, or NSG 632 & 634.